-But don’t get it twisted, I don’t really mean creating an online diary where you share your thoughts.
-No, the goal here is to create a business that makes money - not just your typical personal blog.
+But don’t get it twisted; I don’t really mean creating an online diary where you share your thoughts.
+No, the goal here is to create a thriving business that drives free traffic through content marketing.

 Here’s the process of making money with a blog.

 Keep changing and adapting with the times.
-You don’t want to be the last person at the video rental store turning off the lights.
+You don’t want to be the last person to turn off the lights at the video rental store.

 There is no elevator to success, just a ladder.
 I don’t believe in “marketing hacks” or any gimmicks to making money online.
 If you want to see results, you have to put in the time.